jdreetz/vpaid-generic/README.md

 });
 ```

 See `IMA-VPAID-Host.html` for an example of interacting with the VPAID interface from [Google's IMA VPAID host](https://developers.google.com/interactive-media-ads/docs/sdks/html5/).
 The demo page provides a string for VAST tag that loads `demo.bundle.js` which is the bundled version of `demo.js`. `demo.js` creates an instance of VPAIDInterface and supplies just the `window` object that `getVPAIDAd` will be attached to.
-All other options use the defaults (`VideoCreative`, `SimpleControls`, `JSONParser`);
+All other options use the defaults (`VideoCreative`, `ClickThroughOverlay`, `JSONParser`);

 ### Testing
 ```